 Choose to start in September 2017, January 2018 or May 2018

 Sociology at Sussex is an exciting place to pursue critical research in areas including criminology and interdisciplinary fields relating to:

-We are an active, research-intensive department whose work – from questions about sexuality and identity, to health or justice policy, to social and political theory and action – is influencing public and policy debates worldwide.
+We are an active, research-intensive department whose work on questions about sexuality, identity, ageing, policing, hate crime and violence is influencing public and policy debates worldwide.

 Full-time and part-time study

 You can choose to work on your research full time or part time.
 For details about part-time study, contact us at firstname.lastname@example.org.

 Explore our research interests and find a potential supervisor.

 Prof Gerard Delanty

 Professor of Sociology & Social & Political Thought